 The best way to do so, is to start small.
 In order for our kids to stay positive and motivated to accomplish their goals, they need to feel safe, happy, and at ease.

-The Two Components of Vision Board for Kids
+The Two Components of the Vision Board for Kids

 This simple vision board for kids will allow your child to focus on all of the feelings mentioned above.